How to Disclose Your Invention

-- Complete the Disclosure Form: Submission of this form ensures that the Polsky Center receives all the required and relevant information in order to evaluate your disclosure for intellectual property protection and commercial potential.
+- Complete and Submit the Invention Disclosure: Submission of the invention disclosure ensures that the Polsky Center receives all the required and relevant information in order to evaluate your disclosure for intellectual property protection and commercial potential.
 Make sure that you include any relevant supporting documents, such as any draft manuscripts, slide decks, etc. with your disclosure.
 Disclose early and often.

-- Evaluation and Next Steps: After we have received your disclosure, a member of the Polsky Center team will be assigned to your invention and will reach out to you for further discussion.
+- Evaluation and Next Steps: After we have received your disclosure and ensured that it is complete, a member of the Polsky Center team will be assigned to your invention and will reach out to you for further discussion.

 Contact the Polsky Center team with any general inquiries at firstname.lastname@example.org.